»

 Portland cement production generates massive CO2 emissions through several critical environmental pathways:

-• Limestone calcination emissions – The chemical breakdown of limestone at high temperatures releases approximately 60% of cement’s total carbon footprint directly into the atmosphere
+• Limestone calcination emissions – The chemical breakdown of limestone at high temperatures releases approximately half of cement’s total carbon footprint directly into the atmosphere

-• Fossil fuel combustion requirements – Cement kilns operating at 1450°C consume enormous amounts of coal, natural gas, or other fossil fuels for heating
+• Fossil fuel combustion requirements – Cement kilns consume enormous amounts of coal, natural gas, or other fossil fuels for heating

 • Natural resource depletion – Quarrying operations strip limestone reserves and cause significant landscape disruption and biodiversity loss

-• Energy-intensive production scale – Each tonne of Portland cement requires approximately 4 GJ of energy and produces 0.9 tonnes of CO2 emissions
+• Energy-intensive production scale – Each Portland cement production requires a lot of energy and produces huge amounts of CO2 emissions

 These environmental impacts combine to make the concrete industry responsible for 38% of global greenhouse gas emissions, with cement alone contributing roughly 8% of worldwide CO2 output.
 The scale and intensity of these environmental effects make traditional concrete production one of the most urgent sustainability challenges facing the construction industry today.